PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 Assembly is relatively easy.

+### Old merger only
 The first thing is to assemble the merger and check that it works properly as mentioned previously.
 It uses only PC4 M10 pneumatic couplers that you should be able to screw in by hand.
 You may need a bit more force for the end, but it should not take too much force otherwise you could strip the connectors and have to reprint the model.

 ![enter image description here](https://i.postimg.cc/zXw0vdnQ/image.png)

+### New merger
+the merger needs a bit of support touching build plate in order to print successfully.
+It only needs one PC4 M10 coupler on the output since it is a press fit design.
+Also check that the clearances are right before assembly by checking every filament path.

 You can now set the merger aside.